-- promoting good health, energy and physical wellbeing - building emotional health, resilience and mindfulness - creating a supportive and inclusive culture showing that we care
+- Promoting good health, energy and physical wellbeing - Building emotional health, resilience and mindfulness - Creating a supportive and inclusive culture showing that we care

-In Great Britain and Ireland, we have trained employees who have volunteered as Wellbeing Warriors and Mental Health First Aiders and have been raising awareness of all the tools and support that are available to our employees to help them gain a better understanding of their own mental health.
-Our HR and reward teams visited all our sites in Great Britain and Ireland to help our employees gain a better understanding of what benefits are available to them and how to make their money go a little further.

-We also offer an app called myLife which includes an employee assistance programme in Great Britain, Ireland and France.
+In Great Britain and Ireland, our B-Well network group consists of trained employees who have volunteered as Wellbeing Warriors and Mental Health First Aiders.
+These volunteers have been raising awareness of all the tools and support that are available to our employees to help them gain a better understanding of their own mental health.
+Our HR and reward teams visited all sites in Great Britain and Ireland to help employees gain a better understanding of what benefits are available and how to make their money go a little further.
+Our wellbeing team also held several wellbeing roadshows across our factories bringing to life all the support that is available to our employees.
+Our myLife app includes an employee assistance programme in Great Britain, Ireland and France.
 This allows employees and their families to find professional and confidential advice, work-life support and referrals to counselling 24/7.
+For our employees and their families in Brazil, mental health support is provided by employee healthcare plans.